 The Public Health Standards (PHS) project will identify possible changes to Eugene’s land use regulations to increase protections for residents from the potentially harmful impacts of new or expanded industrial developments within the City of Eugene.
 Through this project, the City will:

-Engage residents, businesses, and community organizations to understand priorities.
+Engage residents, businesses, and community organizations on possible improvements.

 Gather additional recommendations for future changes to City policy, zoning of properties, programs and investments, or other ways to integrate environmental justice in land use planning.